 The CZUR ET24 Pro is our pick as the best book scanner overall.
 It boasts high resolutions, pushing it over the 300ppi point from an area over A3.
 There are magnetically-detachable side-positioned lights to minimise reflection.
 Pages are flattened by ‘second generation’ laser measurement.
 And you can get your scans done very quickly, thanks to the hand button, foot pedal, black mat to place the book on and ‘finger cots’; a kind of thimble to hold the page down, which are automatically removed by software.

-The software can also, for the most part, also recognise page turns for automated scanning.
-All this adds up to a machine which can scan at up to a page a second and save out to PDF, Word or other files thanks to the included OCR.
+The software can also, for the most part, also recognize page turns for automated scanning.
+All this adds up to a machine that can scan at up to a page a second and save out to PDF, Word or other files thanks to the included OCR.
 And a HDMI port provides live view at 1080P too, so this scanner is just as comfortable in the lecture theater as the office.
-If you want a similar, but slightly cheaper option though, consider the older, lower res CZUR ET18 Pro (opens in new tab).
+If you want a similar, but slightly cheaper option, consider the older, lower res CZUR ET18 Pro (see at Amazon).

 Rather than directing a high resolution camera downward, like many document scanners, the ScanSnap SV600 conducts linear scans, adjusting focus as it goes to avoid the potential for distortion in the image corners.